mhdzumair/mediaflow-proxy/README.md

 - Retrieve public IP address of the MediaFlow Proxy server for use with Debrid services
 - Support for HTTP/HTTPS/SOCKS5 proxy forwarding
 - Protect against unauthorized access and network bandwidth abuses
+- Support for play expired or self-signed SSL certificates server streams

 ## Configuration